Durham Hidden Gems You Should Discover

 If you've been wondering where to get that ‘RUN DRM’ swag, you've come to the right place.
 Voted best running store in the Triangle by Indy Week, this retailer is “dedicated to building a community of runners and walkers”.

 This woman-founded venture was the passion project of Virginia George, who left a tech job to bring her dream to fruition.
 This D.I.Y. bar endeavors to "bring communities together through creative exploration and continuous learning."
 Here, you can get a craft set or bring your own, with friends or family to share a drink and a creative experience.
 Kids are invited too!

 Located in south Durham at Sutton Station, this delectable spot earned this Yelp review: "Oh.
 My.
 God.
 So delicious.
 Why did I wait so long??
-Their BLAT (bacon lettuce AVOCADO sandwich) is to die for.
+Their BLAT (bacon lettuce AVOCADO toast) is to die for.
 Their cobb salad?
 Perfection.
 All of their breakfast items also look amazing.
 And their portion sizes are VERY generous.
 Nothing to complain about here."